-Rocky Mountain Springer Spaniels is a local, woman-owned small business that has been breeding Springer Spaniels since 2010.
+Rocky Mountain Springer Spaniels is a local small business that has been breeding Springer Spaniels since 2010.
 The kennel is located in Cheyenne, Wyoming, out in the country where the dogs have a lot of room to grow, run, and hunt.
 Each of my pups is given so much love and care until they go their forever home.

 The pups are so smart and easily trained.
 They love affection.
 I personally care for each of the dogs and the pups and work tirelessly to ensure they go to good homes.
 They are raised in the house until they are 4 weeks and then go to the kennel for pups.
 They get a lot of outdoors time with the other dogs as long as the weather isn't too harsh on them.
 They are crate trained, partially house broken and trained to not bite when you pick up your puppy.

 Sawyer was my grandsire that I brought in from up in Wisconsin.
 He was an awesome hunter and an extremely loyal dog.
 I used to think females were easier to train until I got him.
 He was the easiest dog to train yet and the most loyal dog there was.
 He passed in February 2020 and has left a huge hole in my heart.

 I decided I wanted to have my own male and that I needed some variety, so I got Sawyer who was tri-liver roan.
 Sawyer and Teagan produced liver-and-white and liver-and-roan puppies until Teagan was retired.
 Sawyer and Kimber produced tri-colored, tri-colored and roan, and blue roan or liver roan.
 Sawyer and Kyrie produced tri-colored and tri-colored roan puppies.
 Each of Sawyer’s pups has European blood and produced very high-quality dogs for you as Europe has more stringent laws regarding breeding than America does.